Flacco rallies Jets to stunning 31-30 comeback over Browns

 INJURIES

 Jets: Rookie CB Sauce Gardner left briefly in the third quarter with an apparent head injury.
-He was checked in the sideline medical tent and cleared to return. … DL Quinnen Williams suffered a foot injury but came back.
+He was checked in the sideline medical tent and cleared to return. … DL Quinnen Williams injured a foot but came back.

-Browns: Clowney went out with an injured right ankle in the third quarter and didn’t return.
-He appeared to roll his ankle while chasing Flacco. … TE Harrison Bryant left after a scary collision with LB Kwon Alexander in the fourth but returned. … RT Jack Conklin was inactive for the second straight week.
+Browns: Brissett expects to play Thursday against Pittsburgh. … DE Jadeveon Clowney left the stadium in a walking boot after injuring his right ankle in the third quarter. … TE Harrison Bryant left after a scary collision with LB Kwon Alexander in the fourth but returned. … RT Jack Conklin was inactive for the second straight week.
 The former All-Pro underwent knee surgery in December.

 UP NEXT

-Jets: Continue their trip through the AFC North by hosting the Bengals on Sunday.
-New York is opening its season against Baltimore, Cleveland, Cincinnati and Pittsburgh.
+Jets: Continue their four-game AFC North swing to open the season by hosting Cincinnati on Sunday.

 Browns: A short turnaround with a Thursday night home game against the Steelers.